open-xchange/appsuite-middleware/documentation/monitoring/01_health_checks.md

 # Introduction
 With v7.10.1 the Open-Xchange middleware offers health-checks to verify the middleware is running fine or get information which component is in trouble.
 This information can be retrieved via a REST interface.
+With v8.0.0 liveness and readiness checks for cloud deployments got added.
+They are described in additional paragraph.

 # Installation